La Loche shootings: Perpetrator

 Police did not release the name of the suspect at the time, as he was protected by a publication ban as required by Canada's Youth Criminal Justice Act.
-Police said he was a student at the school and that he is 17.
+Police said he was a student at the school and that he was 17.
+On the day of the attack, he was 15 days away from turning 18.
 According to friends, he was bullied at school for his appearance.
 After the Supreme Court of Canada appeal, the publication ban was lifted revealing his name to be Randan Dakota Fontaine.
 After the publication ban was lifted, his court statement gave no rationale for his attack, and Fontaine repeatedly denied he was bullied.
+He has Fetal alcohol spectrum disorder, low IQ, disliked school work, and was upset about how, at the time of the attack, he was attempting to pass 10th grade for the 3rd time.

 Reactions and aftermath

 Canadian Prime Minister Justin Trudeau, Saskatchewan Premier Brad Wall, U.S. Ambassador to Canada Bruce Heyman and other Canadian politicians issued statements expressing their condolences and shock at the shooting.
 Wall pledged counselling support and to cover costs for those travelling to see the hospitalized victims in Saskatoon.
 Kevin Janvier, the acting mayor of La Loche, and Georgina Jolibois, MP for the Desnethé—Missinippi—Churchill River electoral district, called to have the school torn down and rebuilt in light of the trauma caused by the shootings.

 On January 23, prior to a hockey game at the Air Canada Centre, the Toronto Maple Leafs and Montreal Canadiens had a minute of silence for the victims.

 RCMP Superintendent Grant St. Germaine called the incident the worst shooting tragedy in Canadian history at a high school or elementary school.
 Reuters reported that it was the worst Canadian school shooting since the École Polytechnique massacre of 1989, in which fourteen were killed.

 Classes at La Loche Community School were suspended immediately after the shooting.
 On January 26, the local school board, Northern Lights School Division No. 113, told parents the school would reopen in seven to ten more days, though the reopening was postponed to at least February 22.
 Plans to tear down the school were considered, but not passed.
 It said that it was willing to implement a security program at that time, following community discussion on what that should entail.
 In the meantime, the elementary school building remains open for students to gather, receive counselling, and play floor hockey.
 Exams for the first semester were cancelled for students who had not taken them on the morning of the shootings.

 On January 29, Trudeau and Wall visited La Loche, where the former met with community leaders.
 Earlier that morning, a moment of silence was held in schools located across Saskatchewan.